AdobeDocs/livefyre.de-DE/help/using/c-streams/c-twitter-rules.md

 # Twitter-Regeln{#twitter-rules}

-Sie können Stream-Regeln erstellen, die Inhalte von Twitter abrufen.
+You can create Stream rules that pull content from Twitter.

-Erstellen Sie Twitter-Regeln basierend auf Hashtags, Suchbegriffen, @ Erwähnungen oder Autor.
+Erstellen Sie Twitter-Regeln basierend auf Hashtags, Keywords, @mentions oder Autor.

-Durch Hinzufügen und **[!UICONTROL Words]** für **[!UICONTROL Username]** eine Regel werden Inhalte zurückgegeben, die beide Einträge enthalten.
+Wenn Sie **[!UICONTROL Words]** und eine **[!UICONTROL Username]** Regel hinzufügen, werden Inhalte zurückgegeben, die beide Einträge enthalten.

 >[!NOTE]
 >
->Livefyre entspricht den Twitter-Anzeiführungsrichtlinien, und Kunden sind für die Einhaltung dieser Richtlinien verantwortlich.
-Weitere Informationen finden Sie in der Twitter-Dokumentation zu ihren [Anzeigeanforderungen](https://dev.twitter.com/terms/display-requirements).
+>Livefyre adheres to Twitter display guidelines, and customers are responsible for adhering to these guidelines as well.
+Weitere Informationen finden Sie in der Dokumentation zu den [Anzeigeanforderungen](https://dev.twitter.com/terms/display-requirements)von Twitter.

-Um Twitter-Regeln zum Abrufen von Inhalten aus Twitter-Feeds in Ihre App oder Ihren Ordner zu erstellen, können Sie nach Folgendem Filtern nach:
+Um Twitter-Regeln zu erstellen, mit denen Sie Inhalte aus Twitter-Feeds in Ihre App oder Ihren Ordner ziehen können, können Sie nach Folgendem filtern:

 * **[!UICONTROL Keywords]**
-   * Geben **[!UICONTROL Keywords]** Sie ein oder aus Ihrem Twitter-Stream ausgeschlossen.
-Durch die Angabe von Werten für **[!UICONTROL Contains any of these words]** beide **[!UICONTROL Does not contain any of these words]** Felder werden Tweets zurückgegeben, die das erste enthalten und die zweite nicht enthalten.
-Es können mehrere Werte für ein einzelnes Feld eingegeben werden und Ergebnisse zurückgegeben werden, die einen der Werte enthalten.
-Um den Booleschen Operator UND um nach Tweets mit zwei oder mehr Wörtern zu suchen, verwenden Sie zwei (*&amp; &amp;*) Zeichen, um die beiden Wörter voneinander zu trennen.
+   * Geben Sie ein, **[!UICONTROL Keywords]** um in Ihren Twitter-Stream eingeschlossen oder ausgeschlossen zu werden.
+Wenn Sie Werte für die Felder **[!UICONTROL Contains any of these words]** und **[!UICONTROL Does not contain any of these words]** die Felder angeben, werden Tweets zurückgegeben, die den ersten und den zweiten enthalten.
+Es können mehrere Werte für ein einzelnes Feld eingegeben werden, die Ergebnisse zurückgeben, die einen der Werte enthalten.
+Wenn Sie den Booleschen Operator UND verwenden möchten, um nach Tweets mit zwei oder mehr Wörtern zu suchen, verwenden Sie zwei kaufmännische *&amp;&amp;* Zeichen, um die beiden Wörter zu trennen.
-   * Wenn Sie z.
-B. **[!UICONTROL Contains any of these words]** Suchbegriffe &quot;Giants&quot; ,&quot; Posey&quot; und **[!UICONTROL Does not contain any of these words]** &quot;Suchbegriff Dodger&quot; eingeben, werden alle Tweets zurückgegeben, die die Wort *&quot; Giants* «oder *&quot;Posey* &quot; enthalten und nicht den Begriff *&quot; Dodger*«enthalten.
+   * For example, entering **[!UICONTROL Contains any of these words]** keywords Giants, Posey, and **[!UICONTROL Does not contain any of these words]** keyword Dodger, will return all Tweets which include the word *Giants* or *Posey* and do not include the word *Dodger*.
-Geben Sie &quot;Giants &amp; &amp; Posey&quot; ein, um nach Tweets zu suchen, die sowohl die Wörter *&quot; Giants* &quot; als auch &quot; *Posey*&quot; enthalten.
-Diese Funktion wird nur für die Felder **[!UICONTROL Contains any of these words]** und **[!UICONTROL Does not contain any of these words]** Felder in Twitter-Regeln unterstützt.
+Um nach Tweets zu suchen, die die Wörter *Giants* und *Posey* enthalten, geben Sie "Giants &amp;&amp; Posey"ein.
+Diese Funktion wird nur für die **[!UICONTROL Contains any of these words]** und **[!UICONTROL Does not contain any of these words]** Felder in Twitter-Regeln unterstützt.

 * **[!UICONTROL Hashtags]**.
-   * Geben **[!UICONTROL Hashtags]** Sie ein oder aus Ihrem Twitter-Stream ausgeschlossen.
-Die Angabe von Werten für **[!UICONTROL Contains any of these words]** beide **[!UICONTROL Does not contain any of these words]** Felder gibt Tweets zurück, die Hashtags im ersten Feld enthalten, und enthalten keine Hashtags im zweiten Feld.
-Sie können mehrere Werte für ein einzelnes Feld eingeben.
+   * Geben Sie ein, **[!UICONTROL Hashtags]** um in Ihren Twitter-Stream eingeschlossen oder ausgeschlossen zu werden.
+Specifying values for both the  and  fields will return Tweets which contain hashtags in the first field, and do not contain hashtags in the second field. **[!UICONTROL Contains any of these words]****[!UICONTROL Does not contain any of these words]** Sie können mehrere Werte für ein einzelnes Feld eingeben.
 Der Stream gibt Ergebnisse zurück, die einen der Werte enthalten.

 * **[!UICONTROL Usernames]**
-   * Geben Sie ein **[!UICONTROL @mentions]** , **[!UICONTROL authors]** um in den Stream zu gelangen oder aus dem Stream auszuschließen.
-Verwenden Sie die Kontrollkästchen, um zu definieren, ob **[!UICONTROL Retweets]** oder **[!UICONTROL replies]** von ausgewählten Autoren ebenfalls einbezogen werden soll.
+   * Geben Sie ein **[!UICONTROL @mentions]** oder **[!UICONTROL authors]** ziehen Sie in den Stream oder schließen Sie ihn aus dem Stream.
+Verwenden Sie die Kontrollkästchen, um festzulegen, ob auch ausgewählte Autoren einbezogen werden sollen **[!UICONTROL Retweets]** oder **[!UICONTROL replies]** nicht.
    >[!NOTE]
    >
-   >Sie können entweder Autoren einschließen oder ausschließen; Sie können diese beiden Felder nicht in einer einzelnen Twitter-Regel kombinieren.
+   >Sie können Autoren ein- oder ausschließen.
+Sie können diese beiden Felder nicht zu einer einzigen Twitter-Regel kombinieren.

-* **[!UICONTROL Minimum number of followers.]** Wählen Sie die Mindestanzahl der Follower aus, die der Benutzer benötigen muss, um Informationen aus ihren Beiträgen abzurufen.
+* **[!UICONTROL Minimum number of followers.]** Wählen Sie die Mindestanzahl der Follower aus, die der Benutzer aus den Beiträgen abrufen muss.
 * **[!UICONTROL Location]**

-   * Geben Sie den Ort (Stadt, Zipcode, Adresse oder Geocode im Format &quot;Allgemeine Breiten/Längengrad&quot; (+/- 90, +/- 180) ein).
-Beginnen Sie mit der Eingabe eines Speicherorts, um ein Dropdown-Menü mit Vorschlägen anzuzeigen.
-Wählen Sie einen Ort aus der Dropdown-Liste.
-Die Karte zeigt einen Pin an dieser Position an.
-Passen Sie den Schieberegler an, um einen Radius von einer Kilometer bis 25 Meilen für jeden Ort auszuwählen.
-Wenn Sie keinen Radius auswählen, wählt Livefyre automatisch acht Meilen aus.
+   * Geben Sie den Ort (Stadt, Postleitzahl, Adresse oder Geocode im allgemeinen Breiten-/Längengradformat (+/- 90, +/- 180)) ein.
+Geben Sie eine Position ein, um ein Dropdown-Menü mit Empfehlungen anzuzeigen.
+Select a location from the drop down.
+Auf der Karte wird ein Pin dieser Position angezeigt.
+Adjust the slider to select a radius of one mile to 25 miles for each location.
+Wenn Sie keinen Radius auswählen, wählt Livefyre automatisch einen Standardwert von acht Meilen.
    >[!NOTE]
    >
-   >Für beide Felder wird der Abstand von der Mitte des Eingabeorts aus berechnet.
+   >For both fields, distance will be calculated from the center of the input location.

-   * Sie können mehr als einen Ort und einen Radius hinzufügen.
-Sie können einen Ort löschen, indem Sie auf das X neben dem Namen einer Position im Feld klicken.
+   * Sie können mehr als eine Position und einen Radius hinzufügen.
+You can delete a location by clicking the X next to the name of a location in the box.
-   * Kombinieren Sie die **[!UICONTROL Is near this location]** Felder und **[!UICONTROL Is not near this location]** Felder, um Inhalte innerhalb des **[!UICONTROL Is near this location]** Feldes zu ziehen, jedoch nicht an den Stellen im **[!UICONTROL Is not near this location]** Feld.
+   * Combine the  and  fields to pull content within locations in the  field, but not near the locations in the  field.**[!UICONTROL Is near this location]****[!UICONTROL Is not near this location]****[!UICONTROL Is near this location]****[!UICONTROL Is not near this location]**

 * **[!UICONTROL Additional Filters]**
-   * Verwenden Sie Zusätzliche Filter, um Ihre Twitter-Regel weiter zu verfeinern.
+   * Use Additional Filters to further refine your Twitter Rule.
 Legen Sie fest, ob Sie:
-      * In **[!UICONTROL Replies]** die Targeting-Tweets einbeziehen (wenn der Stream hohe Geschwindigkeit erhält, wird diese Funktion automatisch deaktiviert.)
+      * Include  to the targeted Tweets (If the stream becomes high velocity, this feature will automatically be disabled.).**[!UICONTROL Replies]**
-      * Tweets einbeziehen aus **[!UICONTROL Verified Twitter accounts only.]**
+      * Include Tweets from **[!UICONTROL Verified Twitter accounts only.]**
-      * Einbeziehen **[!UICONTROL All Content]**, **[!UICONTROL Vines Only]** oder **[!UICONTROL Images Only.]**
+      * Include , or , or **[!UICONTROL All Content]****[!UICONTROL Vines Only]****[!UICONTROL Images Only.]**
-      * Schließen Sie nur Tweets ein, die aus Konten mit der ausgewählten stammen **[!UICONTROL Minimum number of followers]** (beliebige, 100, 500, 1000, 10.000 oder 100.000).
+      * Include only Tweets which originate from accounts with the selected  (any, 100, 500, 1000, 10,000, or 100,000).**[!UICONTROL Minimum number of followers]**

-Weitere Stream-Regeloptionen für alle Stream-Regeln finden Sie unter [Stream-Regeloptionen für alle Stream-Regeln](../c-streams/c-stream-rule-options-for-all-stream-rules.md#c_stream_rule_options_for_all_stream_rules).
+For additional Stream rule options for all Stream rules, see Stream Rule Options for All Stream Rules.[](../c-streams/c-stream-rule-options-for-all-stream-rules.md#c_stream_rule_options_for_all_stream_rules)